-Name: Per Period Covered by Evaluation: The following statement is prepared academic employee relative to criteriadditional pages as needed.
-Faculty Evaluator's Signature Written Response Attached Date Faculty Evaluator's Signatu Written Response Attac t sign the final written evaluation before it is given to the e Recommendation if work is Division Reevalua Division Administrator's Signature Date Administrative Ev Non-reemploymer aluation Signature by the marger being and the only saknowledges that Evaluatee's SignatureWritten Response Attached Date Signature by the person being evaluated she/he has reviewed this document.
-It do agreement with its contents.
+Faculty Evaluator's Signature Written Response Attached Date Faculty Evaluator's Signature Date Written Response Attached All team members must sign the final w vritten evaluation before it is given to the evaluatee.
+Division Administrator's Signature Date Recommendation if work is less than satisfactory: Division Reevaluation next semester Administrative Evaluation Non-reemployment Evaluatee's Signature Written Response Attached Date Signature by the person being evaluated only acknowledges that she/he has reviewed this document.
+It does not mean or imply agreement with its contents.
 VPI's Signature Date